 Getting a Protective Order: Get Ready for Court

-If you miss it, your Temporary Ex Parte Protective Order may end and you will have to start from the beginning.
+If you miss it, your Temporary Ex Parte Protective Order may end.

-- Bring any evidence you have, like photographs, medical records, torn clothing.
-Also bring witnesses who know about the violence, like a neighbor, relative or police.
+- Bring any evidence you have, like photographs, medical records, or torn clothing.
+Also bring witnesses who know about the violence, like a neighbor, relative, or police.
 The judge may ask them to testify.

 - If you had a Protective Order in the past, bring a copy of it.

-- Bring proof of your and the other person’s income and expenses, like bills, paycheck stubs, bank accounts, tax returns.
+- Bring proof of your and the other person’s income and expenses, like bills, paycheck stubs, bank accounts, andtax returns.

-- Watch the other cases so you will know what to do.
+3. Watch the cases before yours so you will know what to do.

-When you file your papers, tell the clerk you will need an interpreter.
-Ask the court clerk if you qualify for any free interpretation services.
+When you first file your application, tell the clerk you will need an interpreter.
+Ask the clerk for free interpretation services.
 If a court interpreter is not available, bring someone to interpret for you.
 Do not ask a child, a protected person, or a witness to interpret for you.

 When you file your papers, ask for an interpreter or other accommodation.

-Make sure copies of your order are sent to your children's daycare, babysitter, school, and to the other person's military superior, if they have one.
+Make sure copies of your order are sent to your children's daycare, babysitter, school, and to the other person's staff judge advocate at Joint Force Headquarters or the provost marshal of the military installation to which they are assigned.
 If the other person violates the order, call the police and show them your order.